Liam Sutcliffe: Bradford Bulls

 In 2014, Sutcliffe was sent out on loan to the struggling Bradford Bulls on a one-month loan playing four games and scoring once before they were relegated.

 Hull F.C.

 In round 10 of the 2023 Super League season, Sutcliffe scored two tries in Hull FC's 20-14 win over Huddersfield which ended a seven-game losing streak.

 Sutcliffe played a total of 19 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

 Huddersfield Giants

 On 27 September 2024, it was reported that he had signed for Huddersfield in the Super League on a three-year deal.

+On 23 July 2026, the club announced that he had left with immediate effect There was no indication yet as to how this could affect his current recent loan agreement at Halifax Panthers.